Gordon Allport

-Gordon Willard Allport (November 11, 1897 – October 9, 1967) was an American psychologist.
+Gordon William Allport (November 11, 1897 – October 9, 1967) was an American psychologist.
 Allport was one of the first psychologists to focus on the study of the personality, and is often referred to as one of the founding figures of personality psychology.
 He contributed to the formation of values scales and rejected both a psychoanalytic approach to personality, which he thought often was too deeply interpretive, and a behavioral approach, which he thought did not provide deep enough interpretations from their data.
 Instead of these popular approaches, he developed an eclectic theory based on traits.
 He emphasized the uniqueness of each individual, and the importance of the present context, as opposed to history, for understanding the personality.

 Allport had a profound and lasting influence on the field of psychology, even though his work is cited much less often than that of other well-known figures.
-Part of his influence stemmed from his knack for exploring and broadly conceptualizing important and interesting topics (e.g. rumor, prejudice, religion, traits).
+Part of his influence stemmed from his knack for exploring and broadly conceptualizing important topics (e.g. rumor, prejudice, religion, traits).
 Another part of his influence resulted from the deep and lasting impression he made on his students during his long teaching career, many of whom went on to have important careers in psychology.
 Among his many students were Jerome S. Bruner, Anthony Greenwald, Stanley Milgram, Leo Postman, Thomas Pettigrew, and M. Brewster Smith.
 His brother Floyd Henry Allport, was professor of social psychology and political psychology at Syracuse University's Maxwell School of Citizenship and Public Affairs (in Syracuse, New York) from 1924 until 1956, and visiting professor at University of California, Berkeley.
 A Review of General Psychology survey, published in 2002, ranked Allport as the 11th most cited psychologist of the 20th century.